Unemployment Insurance: Alaska

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Gloria Ju

 - Most employers in Alaska are subject to the Alaska Employment Security Act and must pay unemployment taxes.
 See Covered Employers.

 - Alaska unemployment benefits generally last between 16 and 26 weeks.
 Individuals may be entitled to an additional dependent allowance.
 See Benefits.

 - When a claim is filed, employers will be asked to verify certain information.
 Employers have a right to appeal a benefits decision.
 See Filing a Claim.

-- Alaska has specific recordkeeping, reporting and posting requirements for employers.
-See Recordkeeping Requirements; Reporting Requirements; Posting Requirement.
+- Alaska has specific recordkeeping, reporting, notice and posting requirements for employers.
+See Recordkeeping Requirements; Reporting Requirements; Notice and Posting Requirements.

 - Employers may be penalized for making late contribution payments, failing to file timely contribution reports, nonpayment of contributions and other statutory violations.
 See Penalties and Interest.